 Survival of the least stimulated

 Ultimately, I believe stimulation will be a matter of survival.
 We’ll start to see more people exit the gene pool, either intentionally or accidentally, as the stimulation addiction displaces survival instinct.
 Though the extreme case, there are already people who die because they game or masturbate too hard (if you don’t believe me, look it up).
-There are people who consume so much (sensational) news that they genuinely believe it’s not worth bringing a child into this world.
+There's a movement of people who consume so much (sensational) news that they genuinely believe it’s not worth bringing a child into this world.

 We're already approaching a point with VR porn and "teledildonics" where one may rather mate the technology than a real person.
 Some would much rather move a video game character than their real bodies.
 Some people simply prefer a life of pleasure over the tough job of raising kids.
 They choose virtual friends over real ones, so never have the opportunity to mate.
 They become more uninterested in the real world as they become more stimulated in the digital world.